-The release of the index marks the third release in the Society's 1890 Census Substitute Project, which focuses on locating, digitizing, and indexing Oakland County records created between 1884 and 1894.
+The release of the database is the most recent addition Society's 1890 Census Substitute Project, which focuses on locating and digitizing Oakland County records created between 1884 and 1894.
 The 1884 and 1894 State of Michigan Census for Oakland County and the Federal Census for 1890 for Michigan no longer exist, so replacement data is very useful to genealogical researchers.

 The OCGS Board of Directors has allocated an additional $3,000 from the Kennedy Fund to continue the 1890 Census Substitute Project.
 Custodians of Oakland County records which are suitable for inclusion in the project are encouraged to contact the project director, Pamela Epple, at firstname.lastname@example.org.
 Donations to the Kennedy Fund are appreciated, and may be made with a check to OCGS at the Society address.